ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect04.md

 ---
 num: "lect04"
-desc: "How are programs translated into a form that a computer can execute?"
+desc: "How are programs translated to a form understandable by a computer?"
 ready: false
 pdfurl: /lectures/CS16_Lecture4.pdf
 annotatedpdfurl: